CostierLucas/loya/README.md

 <!-- ETH Global SuperHack Submission -->

 ## Short Description
 Loya is a loyalty-rewards dApp that helps small businesses reward and build stronger relationships with their best customers.
-Built on Optimism, Base, Zora and The Graph, Loya acts as a rewards layer between customers and merchants that can be used without any prior experience with crypto.
+Built on Optimism, Base, Zora, Safe and The Graph, Loya acts as a rewards layer between customers and merchants that can be used without any prior experience with crypto.

 ## About Loya
 Loya can be used on any device and allows merchants to create and manage peer-to-peer loyalty reward programs.
 Customers join loyalty programs by simply scanning a QR code and sign into the app with any Web2 login or EVM-compatible wallet.
 Through Loya’s dApp interface, users can track their rewards,  participate in different programs, and earn badges and coupons that can be redeemed for rewards.